A visit to the doctor and a brand-new book

 ROR also is an important part of medical education.
 UChicago Medicine pediatric residents participate in the program at Friend Health on Chicago’s South Side.
 “Residents are trained about the pediatrician’s role in educating families about early brain development, and the impact that reading aloud daily has on their children," Mahidhara said.

 ROR has other benefits, too.
-When a child interacts with the book, doctors can assess a child’s developmental skills and better understand the relationship between a child and caregiver.
+When a child interacts with the book, doctors can assess a child’s developmental skills, family relationships and engagement with community resources.

-Comer ROR partners with several vendors, including Chicago nonprofit Young, Black & Lit, which supplies books that reflect, celebrate and affirm the experiences of Black children.
+Comer ROR partners with vendors which supply books that reflect, celebrate and affirm the experiences of Black children.
 “The Department of Pediatrics is taking an active role in supporting the campaign for social equity, including distributing books that help facilitate conversations about our multicultural world,” Mahidhara said.
 “It shows how committed we are to supporting the communities that surround UChicago Medicine.”

-Michael Msall, MD, Chief of the Section of Developmental and Behavioral Pediatrics, became familiar with Reach Out and Read early in his career.
+Michael Msall, MD, became familiar with Reach Out and Read early in his career.
 He saw in his work with vulnerable families that children in the program had less language delays, were more developmentally competent, and had easier bedtime routines.
 “You can do this with kids with developmental delays, autism, language delays.
 You can also do this with children who were born preterm, who had seizures, or who required major surgeries.
 The program gives us the structure and engagement, it’s parent-directed and kids benefit from the parent-child interaction.

 “We’re always figuring out strategies to support learning and help with information, to bridge the supports that families need to help their kids understand the world better,” he said.
 “I’m so glad our team at Comer is prioritizing this — it’s so very important.”